Dave Matthews Band, citing potential coronavirus exposure, playing Gorge shows in ‘alternate format’

 A Dave Matthews Band representative did not immediately respond to a request for comment.

 But based on tweets coming from those at the show, it looks like the “alternate format” involves the band performing without founding members bassist Stefan Lessard and drummer Carter Beauford.
+Fan-shot video showed Matthews addressing the still-accumulating crowd while introducing opening band Dumpstaphunk.

+“I hope you’ll bear with us tonight because due to COVID-19, Carter Beauford and Stefan Lessard are not able to be here,” Matthews said.
+“And so we are gonna do our best with our friends to make tonight a beautiful experience for all of you, and I only hope that it can be.
+But thank you, and I hope that you understand.”

 Dave Matthews Band isn’t the only show to have to make last-minute changes due to COVID-19.
-Day In Day Out festival, scheduled to start Saturday at Seattle Center’s Fisher Green and Pavilion, had to scramble after one of its headliners, Portland rap star Aminé, said Thursday that he would be unable to perform after contracting a breakthrough case of coronavirus.
+The inaugural Day In Day Out festival, scheduled to start Saturday at Seattle Center’s Fisher Green and Pavilion, had to scramble after one of its headliners, Portland rap star Aminé, said Thursday that he would be unable to perform after contracting a breakthrough case of coronavirus.
 Day In Day Out brass responded quickly, adding hometown favorite Sol to Saturday’s lineup.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.